YomnaElmousalami/Projects/README.md

-This is a compilation of all of the technical projects I have completed during my computer science undergradute semesters.
+This is a compilation of all of the technical projects I have created while completing my B.S. in computer science.